-One of the fastest growing professions is that of a heating, ventilation, air conditioning, and refrigeration (HVACR) technician.
-As more homes are built, businesses expand, and the population grows, the demand for heat and cooling is at an all-time high.
+One growing profession is that of a heating, ventilation, air conditioning, and refrigeration (HVACR) technician.
+As more homes are built, businesses expand, and the population grows, the demand for heat and cooling is growing.
 With so many of these types of systems currently operational, there is a high demand for qualified individuals who can both conduct routine maintenance on these systems to ensure that they are running properly as well as troubleshoot any issues that may occur over time as older models begin to wear out.
 So, what are some of the skills and qualities necessary to becoming a successful HVACR technician?
 These skills include good customer service, problem solving skills, critical thinking capabilities, good communication, the ability to adapt, and technical documentation recognition.

 Skill #1: Good Customer Service

 Unlike an office job, an HVACR technician is usually out in the field because this is where their customer base is located.
 Because you will speak directly in front of the consumer, it is imperative to have good customer service skills.
 This include putting the customer at ease, ensuring them that the problem will be resolved in a timely manner, and clearly and concisely answering any questions that the home or business owner may have along the way.
 If customers are satisfied with your skill and you have given them a positive feeling about the experience, they are much more likely to call you back the next time they have an issue with any of their HVACR systems.

 Another skill that an HVACR technician must possess is that of problem solving.
 Issues are not readily noticeable, and the technician must think outside of the box to decide what has caused this particular issue.
 Troubleshooting a variety of different systems all of which perform different tasks is an invaluable skill that will quickly set you apart from colleagues.
 Most commonly, greater problem-solving skills often accompany years of experience.
 This means that getting to shadow someone who has been an HVACR technician for many years could serve to be an invaluable experience early in your career.